MultiSafepay/docs/content/checkout/multiple.md

 ## Handle the interaction

-✅   **Tip!** This step only applies if using your own or an existing payment button.
+**💡 Tip!** This step only applies if using your own or an existing payment button.

 1. Assign the button element to a variable: